 Editor for Proceedings of the Royal Society London Series B.

-Previously Associate Editor for Evolution, Journal of Evolutionary Biology and Proc.
+Previously Associate Editor for Genetics, Evolution, Journal of Evolutionary Biology and Proc.
 Royal Soc London B.

 Book: Charmantier, A., D. Garant, and L. E. B. Kruuk, editors.
 2014.
 Quantitative Genetics in the Wild.
 Oxford University Press, Oxford.